Employment Assistance & Social Engagement

 EASE is a free program that is available to incoming undergraduate students in the Fulton Schools of Engineering (FSE).

-Eligible students must have an autism spectrum disorder or Asperger’s diagnosis and register through SAILS (Student Accessibility and Inclusive Learning Services).
+Eligible students have an autism spectrum disorder diagnosis and register through SAILS (Student Accessibility and Inclusive Learning Services).
 The EASE program begins with peer mentoring to assist with the transition to college life.
 As the student progresses through the FSE degree program, the EASE program will transition to focus on career readiness skills.
 To apply to the program, please email us.

 Univision